 The Solemnity or Feast of the Annunciation of the Lord is celebrated on March 25.
-Here, in his typically lyrical language, Leo the Great ponders the unfathomable mystery of God becoming man in the womb of a Virgin who had the courage to say “I am the handmaiden of the Lord; let it be done unto me according to your word.”
-Through the Father’s love and Mary’s faith, the Word became flesh and dwelt among us, assuming a full human nature.
+Here, in his typically lyrical language, Leo the Great ponders the unfathomable mystery of God becoming man in the womb of a Virgin, at the moment of conception.
+Through the Father’s love and Mary’s faith, the divine Word became flesh and dwelt among us, assuming a full human nature.

 Lowliness is assumed by majesty, weakness by power, mortality by eternity.
 To pay the debt of our sinful state, a nature that was incapable of suffering was joined to one that could suffer.
 Thus, in keeping with the healing that we needed, one and the same mediator between God and men, the man Jesus Christ, was able to die in one nature, and unable to die in the other.